apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/contribute.md

 #### 3.1 Create a new branch

 Please don't use master branch for development.
-Instead we should create a new branch:
+We should create a new branch instead:

 ```shell
 # checkout master branch